haoyehaoye/website/docs/concepts/storage/volumes.md

 A `local` volume represents a mounted local storage device such as a disk, partition or directory.

-Local volumes can only be used as a statically created PersistentVolume.
+<span style="color:red"> Local volumes can only be used as a statically created PersistentVolume. </span>

 Compared to HostPath volumes, local volumes can be used in a durable manner without manually scheduling pods to nodes, as the system is aware of the volume's